Drivers recall terrifying moment tire flew off tractor-trailer, hit their vehicles on I-95

 The large tire then landed on the windshield of a small sedan driven by Noreen Carifio.

-She says she is lucky that tire didn’t go through her windshield and seriously hurt her.
+She says she is lucky that the tire didn’t go through her windshield and seriously hurt her.

 Delicio added that he is grateful the tire struck his truck before hitting Carifio’s car, or else the outcome could have been much worse.